zama-ai/concrete/README.md

 - Partial support of [Floating Points](https://docs.zama.ai/concrete/tutorials/floating_points)
 - How to perform [Table Lookup](https://docs.zama.ai/concrete/tutorials/table_lookups)

-More generally, if you have built awesome projects using Concrete, feel free to let us know and we'll link to it!
+If you have built awesome projects using Concrete, feel free to let us know and we'll link to it.

 ## Project layout